flame-cai/handwritten-sanskrit-layout-analysis-project/README.md

-# Towards Text-Line Segmentation for Historical Manuscripts Using Graph Neural Networks and Synthetic Layout Data
+# Towards Text-Line Segmentation of Historical Documents Using Graph Neural Networks and Synthetic Layout Data

 **Version:** 1.0